AidarBabanov/Steppe/README.md

 ######Steps:
 1. Servers creation and connection
   - [x] Database creation and connection
-  - [ ] Servlet creation and coonection
+  - [ ] Servlet creation and connection
 2. Logic creation [in plans]